Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Secrecy Performance Analysis

 \section{Secrecy Performance Analysis}

-The ergodic secrecy rate (ESR), as a widely used secrecy criteria in the literature, characterizes the rate below which any average secure transmission rate can be obtained.
+Note that the Ergodic secrecy rate (ESR), as a widely used secrecy criteria in the literature, characterizes the rate below which any average secure transmission rate can be obtained.
 In this section, we proceed to derive a new closed-form expression for the ESR of three-hop untrusted relaying.
 Based on the definition, the instantaneous secrecy rate is achieved by subtracting the eavesdropping channel capacity from the legitimate channel capacity \cite{mukh}.
-As such, the instantaneous secrecy rate, $R_{s}$, for a three-hop relaying is given by
+Since the untrusted relays are non-colluding and they adopt SC technique, the instantaneous secrecy rate, $R_{s}$, for a three-hop relaying can be evaluated by